Limitations and opportunities with public transit for an aging population in Central Indiana

 - There are slight negative correlations between older adult (age 65+) population in census tracts and the amount of grocery stores, health clinics, and places of worship within 30-minute access.
 However, this 30-minute access estimation makes assumptions about walking time and mobility that may not hold true for many members of the older adult population.

-Here, the box and whisker plots display distance (in meters) from an IndyGo riders' point of origin to their initial bus stop, grouped by age.
+- Here, the box and whisker plots display distance (in meters) from an IndyGo riders' point of origin to their initial bus stop, grouped by age.
 We display meters here instead of feet or miles like in the rest of the research brief.
 Meters are the conventional way to report data for comparison internationally in the peer-reviewed literature, and are how these values were originally calculated through programming equations.
 One meter is approximately 3.3 feet, and 1609 meters are in a mile.
 The y-axis is log10 transformed, to normalize appearance of the data and make it fit on one axis.
 Distance is geodesic, meaning it is point-to-point shortest distance along a path, but takes into account curvature of the earth.
+The horizontal line within the boxes represents the median.
+The whiskers represent the range in which the middle 50% of riders fall.
+The p-values at the top of the figure indicate if the age groups are likely to truly be different from one another, or if differences occur just because of random variation.
+Differences in distance to the bus stop are statistically significant (p < 0.05) between older adults and all other age groups except children.
+The letter "n" represents the number of samples in each age group.